Walchand-Linux-Users-Group/Linux/commands/whois/README.md

+# command
-# whois
+whois
-Identifies a user by user ID or alias.

 ---

 ## Description
+Identifies a user by user ID or alias.
 Whois performs the registration record for the domain name or IP address that you specify.Whois is a command-line utility used in Linux systems to retrieve information about domain names, IP addresses, and network devices registered with the Internet Corporation for Assigned Names and Numbers (ICANN).

 ---